-Finally, this document allows the CONNECT message to have the Authentication Method set to 'ace' followed by an empty Authentication Data field.
-This is the AS discovery option and the RS responds with the CONNACK reason code '0x87 (Not Authorized)' and includes a User Property (identified by 38 (0x26)) for the AS creation hints as defined in the Section 5.1.2 of the ACE framework [I-D.ietf-ace-oauth-authz].
+Finally, this document allows the CONNECT message to have the Authentication Method set to 'ace' omitting the Authentication Data field.
+This is the AS discovery option and the RS responds with the CONNACK reason code '0x87 (Not Authorized)' and includes a User Property (identified by 38 (0x26)) for the AS Request Creation Hints.
+The User Property is a UTF-8 string pair, composed of a name and a value.
+The name of the User Property MUST be set to "ace\as\hint".
+The value of the user property is a UTF-8 encoded JSON string containing the mandatory "AS" parameter, and the optional parameters "audience", "kid", "cnonce", and "scope" as defined in the Section 5.1.2 of the ACE framework [I-D.ietf-ace-oauth-authz].